Top 10 Festivals in India 2026: Diwali, Holi, Elephant God Festival

 You won't miss the night part when pilgrims congregate to take a dip in the town's cherished lake as the culmination of the Pushkar Fair.
 The fair is in the desert, quite a way from the town center, so the ideal accommodation and mobility choices may be camel carts and Pushkar camps.

-Eid-ul-Fitr, also known as "Meethi Eid," is an India festival that celebrated by Muslims across the country to mark the end of Ramadan, the holy month of fasting.
-There is no actual day depending on the moon sighting.
+Eid al-Fitr, also known as "Meethi Eid," is an Indian festival that Muslims across the country celebrate to mark the end of Ramadan, the holy month of fasting.
+There is no fixed day, as it depends on the moon sighting.
 The two-day event takes place on March 19 to 20, 2026.

 Since Eid is a time for family gatherings, a great number of Indian Muslims return to their hometown.
 The tickets for public transport may fill up and rise in price around Eid, so be sure to make any reservations as early as possible.